 Arm NN bridges the gap between existing NN frameworks and the underlying IP.
 It enables efficient translation of existing neural network frameworks, such as TensorFlow and Caffe, allowing them to run efficiently – without modification – across Arm Cortex CPUs and Arm Mali GPUs.

 Arm NN is free of charge.
-It will be available soon, under a permissive MIT open-source license.

 About Arm NN SDK